cassgtz/Git-Tutorial/README.md

 Then, commit as usual.

 ## Conclusion
-This tutorial is meant to walk through the basic concepts needed to understand use Git.
-Git is full of many tools
+This tutorial is meant to briefly walk through the basic concepts needed to understand and use Git.
+These concepts have a lot more depth and commands.
+Git in general is full of much more tools that are extremely useful for version control.
+You can find them in the [Git Documentation](https://git-scm.com/docs).